magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

   - Realization folders containing the source code of each realization
   - The `modules.gms` file with the module description and listing of all realizations
-  - Several `[realization_name].gms` files with the realization description that links to the specific source code

 New realizations can be added by keeping the same structure (more in [this tutorial](7-advanced-changecode)).
 In that sense, MAgPIE is easily extendable.